n-Burn/blender_28x/README.md

-# blender_28x
+# blender 28x
-Scripts for testing the Blender 2.80 Python API
+Scripts for based on the Blender 2.80 Python API